it21813702/pythonTip/README.md

-# pythonTip
+## pythonTip
+A simple program to practice the useage of python functions and variables.
-calculates and prints tip based on cost of a meal and tip percentage entered by user using python.
+Calculates and prints tip based on cost of a meal and tip percentage entered by user using python.